 Email reference is available Monday through Friday during the Fall and Spring semesters.
 We try to respond within two days.

-Chat with a librarian, 24 hours a day, 7 days a week, unless the librarian is away helping another student.
-Or schedule an online research appointment to meet with a librarian for in-depth help with your research.
+Chat with the library 24 hours a day, 7 days a week to meet with a librarian for in-depth help with your research.